mohagan9/babibudi/docs/CONTRIBUTING.md

 `yarn setup` will check that all necessary components are installed and setup the repo for usage.

-If you have access to the `@budibase/pro` submodule then please follow the Pro section of this guide before running the above command.

 ##### Manual method

 The following commands can be executed to manually get Budibase up and running (assuming Docker/Docker Compose has been installed).